Fly to Europe Using Half the Number of Miles Using Promo Awards (2021)

-Every month, several frequent flyer programs offer a set of discounted promo awards, where you can book tickets using a significantly smaller-than-normal number of miles.
-If a promotion award is available, they are usually the least costly way to fly to Europe.
+Every month, several frequent flyer programs offer a set of discounted promo awards that let you book tickets using a significantly smaller-than-normal number of miles.
+If a promotion award is available, it is usually the least costly way to fly to Europe.

 Flying Blue Promo Awards